-The relative change in the size of the county's population over the past decade expressed as a percentage.
-Source: U.S. Census Bureau - 2020 Decennial Census.

-COUNTY POPULATIONS CHANGED BETWEEN 2010 AND 2020
+The relative change in the size of the county's population between 2021 and 2022 expressed as a percentage.
+Source: U.S. Census Bureau - Population Estimates Program (PEP) - 2022.
+COUNTY POPULATIONS CHANGED BETWEEN 2021 AND 2022

-THE FASTEST-GROWING COUNTIES

-Southern and Western counties experienced the most significant gains over the last decade.
+THE FASTEST-GROWING COUNTIES Between 2021 and 2022, Southern and Western counties experienced the most substantial gains.